 The bits distributed by MiniMax when I got my machine were fractional inch bits apparently made by Onsrud - but it appears that Onsrud has discontinued them.

 These bits available in carbide, metric sizes, from Rangate.
 The regular price varies from $68.95 for 6 mm to $84.95 for 16 mm.
 I suggest you call them at 888-810-2522 since you cannot purchase directly from their web site, there are occasional special sales, and their default shipping can be expensive.
 I finally bought a 10 mm (3/8 inch) cutter from them, close to $100 with shipping, and wish I had not wasted my money.

 In my opinion there should not be a concern about metric vs. imperial sizes, since either thickness tenon stock can be easily created as needed.
 However, rather than discarding my 3/8 inch tenon stock to take advantage of my new 10mm carbide bit, I sharpened my heavily used 3/8" HSS cutter.
-The HSS bits are easily sharpened without impacting the cutting diameter, I went for 10 years without wanting a carbide cutter, but finally have a 3/8 inch (10mm) carbide cutter on order.
+The HSS bits are easily sharpened without impacting the cutting diameter, I have been using my original cutters for over 12 years.

 Some people wonder why you couldn't use an end mill with a half inch shaft.

 Beware of the too-long bit.
 One user was looking for a ¼ inch diameter birds mouth bit, 4-5 inches long, so he could cut through tenons with a single setup.
 I hate to think of the possible deflection on a 5 inch long 1/4 inch diameter spinning shaft cutting sideways.